FlashBoomlet/cs351Project3_Tyler_James_Garrison_David_Chris/cs351Project2_Tyler_Tim_David/README.md

 ### Inspecting
 * Meta (on mac command) click allows multiple region selection (as does click and drag).
+* Shift + click and draw allows for rapid selection
+* See GUI features
 * num-key 1 displays the default map look
 * num-key 2 displays the percent of Corn in each region.
 * num-key 3 displays the percent of Wheat in each region.